jesalnmistry/jesalnmistry.github.io/_posts/2018-05-18-donate-your-time-for-a-cause.md

 **About Everyday Child**

-[Everyday Child](https://www.everydaychild.org/) is an e-learning platform that you (known as a Donor), from anywhere around the world, to donate you TIME empowering youth to learn.
+<a href="https://www.everydaychild.org/" target="_blank">Everyday Child</a> is an e-learning platform that you (known as a Donor), from anywhere around the world, to donate you TIME empowering youth to learn.
 You can do this from the comfort of your home, all you need is an internet connection and a google hangouts account.

 Each batch comprises of students who are typically in the 18-22 age group.
 They have different educational backgrounds as some of them are 10th or 12th dropouts, some have completed their high school, while others are studying BCom or an equivalent course.